 By Sumita Layek

-The survey of 51 economists and analysts forecast Brent crude would average $65.02 a barrel in 2019, down about 4% from the previous month’s $67.47 projection and compared with the $65.08 average for the global benchmark so far this year.
+A survey of 54 economists and analysts forecast Brent crude <LCOc1> would average $67.47 a barrel in 2019, little changed from the $67.59 seen in last month’s poll and compared with the $65.88 average so far this year.

 (Reporting by Sumita Layek and Asha Sistla in Bengaluru; Editing by Arpan Varghese, Noah Browning and Dale Hudson)